Submitting source images for print publication

 Example: The “usable” image in a slide is 2" wide.
 The minimum scanning resolution setting is calculated as (5 ÷ 2) x 300 = 750 ppi.
 Multiply the minimum, 750 ppi, by the factor 1.5 to get 1,125 ppi, a scanning resolution setting that allows for straightening or cropping.

 Note that the pixel dimensions of a digital file obtained by this rough approach — specifically, the width in pixels — is the same as obtained by the Quick rule of thumb for digital photos for images from digital cameras, below.
-All continuous tone raster images, whatever their origin, require the same minimum resolution to be output (printed) by any particular commercial printer or imagesetter.
+All continuous tone raster images, whatever their origin, must contain enough pixels to be printed at a desired output size.

 Acceptable file formats for scans △